moi-kei/set08103_Group-11/use-cases/Use Case 5.md

 **Preconditions**

-Database contains all data of the capital cities in the world.
+Database contains all population data in the world.

 **Success End Condition**